 The Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS.
 MHAP offers financial assistance, housing programs, and Housing Information & Referral Services (HIRS) for eligible District of Columbia residents.

 Financial Assistance Programs for HIV+ District of Columbia Residents

 HCS provides financial assistance to persons living with HIV/AIDS (PLWH) who are experiencing financial hardship.
-This assistance is offered through the Emergency Financial Assistance (EFA) Program, the Short Term Rental, Mortgage, and Utility (STRMU) Program, and the Bridges Fund Program.
-Financial assistance can be provided to help with housing related costs, including delinquent rent, mortgage and utility/telephone bills as well as first month’s rent, security deposit, and moving costs.
+This assistance is offered through the Emergency Financial Assistance (EFA) Program and the Short Term Rental, Mortgage, and Utility (STRMU) Program.
+Financial assistance can be provided to help with housing related costs, including delinquent rent, mortgage and utility/telephone bills as well as first month’s rent, and moving costs.
 Additionally financial assistance can be provided for emergency food, and emergency medication costs.